mwallerb/gfspec/specification.md

 Dataset `data`
 --------------

-data is a multi-dimensional dataset with scalar, real, values.
+`data` is a multi-dimensional dataset of double values.
 Its children are:

 | key                 | data type         | presence | Description |
 |---------------------|-------------------|----------|-------------|